ankita34359/Fundamental-Of-Machine-Learning/01_Lecture:  Introduction to Machine Learning/01_Notes.md

 - Learning involves recognizing patterns, making predictions, or improving performance over time based on data.
 - For example, humans learn to differentiate between cats and dogs by observing their features.
 Similarly, machines can learn this task using data.

+## What is Machine Learning (ML)?

+Machine Learning is a subset of Artificial Intelligence (AI) that enables computers to learn from data without being explicitly programmed.
+It focuses on:

+- Learning patterns from data.
+- Making predictions or decisions based on those patterns.

+#### Key Definition:

+Machine Learning is the study of algorithms and statistical models that enable machines to improve their performance on a specific task using data and experience.